kiranrandhi/bb-2021-analytics/Week 2/README.md

 # Optional Additional Reading Material

-Are you looking for additional deep dives or trainings?
+Are you looking for additional reading material or resources?
 These are all optional but will help you dive deeper if needed.
 See the complete list of all topics here:

 https://github.com/kiranrandhi/bb-2021-analytics/blob/main/additional-study-material-and-trainings.md